aave/docs-v3/core-contracts/flashloan/interfaces/IFlashLoanSimpleReceiver.md

 Defines the basic interface of a flashloan-receiver contract.

-Implement this interface to develop a flashloan-compatible [flashLoanReceiver]() contract.
+Implement this interface to develop a flashloan-compatible [flashLoanSimpleReceiver](../base/flashloansimplereceiverbase.md) contract.

+The source code is available on [GitHub](https://github.com/aave/aave-v3-core/blob/master/contracts/flashloan/interfaces/IFlashLoanSimpleReceiver.sol).

 {% tabs %}
 {% tab title="IFlashLoanSimpleReceiver.sol" %}